Who Wants to be a Washington Millionaire?

 Many business owners end up spending money, sometimes foolishly, at the end of the year so the money isn’t in the account so they can find ways to reinvest into the business without tax implications.
 Sometimes, they end up buying equipment that they don’t really need, vehicles they can depreciate, and/or max out retirement contributions, then get a hit with whatever is left as an owner or shareholder.

-You take another 9.9% from those folks, and they are going to consider doing one of two things: lay someone off (or many, pending overall tax volume from this tax), or find a way to get out of State…personally, or worse, as a company.
+The States have pushed small businesses and their owners to the limit, and as Washington looks to take another 9.9%, they're going to consider doing one of two things: lay someone off (or many, pending overall tax volume from this tax), or find a way to get out of State…personally, or worse, as a company.

-As a result, job numbers will be impacted and so will overall revenue collected as they leave and their tax contributions go with them.
+As a result, job numbers will be impacted, and so will overall revenue collected as the owners leave and their tax contributions go with them.
 The bad news for Washington is that there are a few years before the revenue starts coming in…just enough time for business owners to come up with their strategy to leave the state and act on it.

-These companies are already exhausting their avenues to try and be sure to use the peaks to even out the valleys in what is a roller coaster owning companies with increasing economic pressures, so with their backs against the wall you better believe they’ll get resourceful with this much money on the line.
+These companies are already exhausting their avenues to try and be sure to use the peaks to even out the valleys in what is a roller coaster owning a company amidst increasing economic pressures.
+With their backs against the wall and this much money on the line, you better believe they’ll make drastic decisions.

 Not convinced?
 Let’s talk real world future for a minute.